 I joined Travel Nation in 2014 after taking a few years off to raise my children.
-I went travelling after university and spent 14 months travelling around Australia followed by 4 months travelling around Asia.
-This then lead me into working in travel as I figured that I might as well work in an industry that I love and get to go on amazing holidays!
+I went travelling after university and spent 14 months travelling around Australia, followed by four months travelling around Asia.
+This lead me to work in travel as I figured that I might as well work in an industry that I love and get to go on fantastic holidays!

 Co.
 Monaghan, Ireland.